gollumeo/smart-slot/README.md

 The authentication layer is self-contained and remains optional.
 It can be bypassed with `actingAs()` in tests, or replaced by an external identity provider (IdP) in a real-world setup.

+---

+### 🔄 Token overwrite strategy

+Each time a user logs in with valid credentials, any existing token matching the same `device_name` is deleted before issuing a new one.

+This choice ensures:

+- consistent single-session behavior per device,
+- no token accumulation in `personal_access_tokens`,
+- minimal write overhead per login,
+- a clean authentication lifecycle without storing stale tokens.

+This decision favors clarity and simplicity over persistence or refresh mechanisms, which are considered out of scope for this technical test.

+---